-MOCA Tucson is now accepting submissions to our 3rd Annual 5 Minute Film Festival, to be screened online July 23rd.
-All Arizona residents are invited to submit their video art––clocking in at 5 minutes or under––to this juried, short-form, online festival.
-The 1st, 2nd & 3rd place winners will receive a cash prize thanks to our event partner The UA Hanson FilmTV Institute ($200 for 1st, $100 each for 2nd and 3rd).
+5MFF celebrates the creativity of artists making film and video in Arizona.
+AZ residents were invited to submit their video art––clocking in at 5 minutes or under––to our juried, short-form, online festival.
+The 1st, 2nd & 3rd place winners will receive a cash prize thanks to the our event partner The UA Hanson FilmTV Institute.

 This creative activity highlights the work of Amir H. Fallah and his exhibition at MOCA Tucson, Scatter My Ashes on Foreign Lands.
 Using Fallah’s masterful work as inspiration, this activity gives you step-by-step instructions on how to create a still life using objects found easily in your home.